King of the Hill: Connection to Bless the Harts

 Bless the Harts, an animated series created for Fox, loosely shares a universe with King of the Hill, and features the Mega-Lo-Mart in the show.
 Story editors Christy Stratton and Emily Spivey for King of the Hill are involved in the show, although Judge is not.
 It premiered on September 29, 2019, and ended on June 20, 2021, due to Fox canceling the series after two seasons.

 Facing cancellation

-Because it was scheduled to lead off Fox's Sunday-night animated programming lineup, portions of King of the Hill episodes were often pre-empted by sporting events that ran into overtime (the show was pre-empted more often than not by NFL football); in season nine especially, whole episodes were pre-empted.
-Ultimately, enough episodes were pre-empted that the majority of the series's 10th season—initially intended to be the final season—consisted of unaired ninth-season episodes.
+Because it was scheduled to lead off Fox's Sunday-night animated programming lineup, portions of King of the Hill episodes were often preempted by sporting events that ran into overtime (the show was preempted more often than not by NFL football); in season nine especially, whole episodes were preempted.
+Ultimately, enough episodes were preempted that the majority of the series's 10th season—initially intended to be the final season—consisted of unaired ninth-season episodes.
 The 11th season was also meant to be the last, with a planned finale televised before it was renewed.

 The 13th-season episode "Lucky See, Monkey Do" became the first episode of the series to be produced in widescreen high definition when it aired on February 8, 2009.